-ISG Principle Brighthouse Financial Practice Principle 4: Boards should have a strong, independent leadership structure Our Board is led by an independent Chairman, with robust and clearly defined duties and responsibilities (see "Board Leadership Structure").
-All Committees (other than the Executive Committee) are chaired by Independent Directors.
-The Board evaluates and considers the appropriateness of its leadership structure as Brighthouse Financial evolves over time.
-Principle 5: Boards should adopt structures and practices that enhance their effectiveness Directors possess a deep and diverse set of skills and experience relevant to oversight of our strategy.
-Nine of our ten currently serving Directors (all except our President and CEO) are independent.
-Five of our nine currently serving Independent Directors are diverse, including four women and two Directors who are racially or ethnically diverse (one of whom is also a woman).
-All Committees have written charters that set forth robust and clearly defined oversight responsibilities, and all (except for the Executive Committee) are composed solely of Independent Directors.
-Our Board overboarding policy helps ensure that all Directors are able to commit the time necessary to meet their duties and responsibilities (see "- Building Our Board of Directors - Director Criteria and Nomination Process - Other Directorships").
-Proactive assessment of Director skills, mandatory retirement policy, and a commitment to Director refreshment help to ensure that the Board meets the Company's evolving oversight needs.
-The Board conducts an annual self-assessment process that considers the effectiveness of the Board (collectively), each Committee, and each individual Director.
-In 2022, each Director attended at least 75% of the meetings of the Board and the Committees on which he or she served.
-Principle 6: Boards should develop management incentive structures that are aligned with the long-term strategy of the company Our Say-on-Pay proposal received approximately 98.5% stockholder support in 2022 (including abstentions).
-The Compensation and Human Capital Committee annually reviews and approves our incentive program design, goals, and objectives for alignment with compensation and business strategies.
-Our incentive compensation performance metrics are directly tied to, and derived from, our financial plan.
-Our compensation program is rooted in a pay-for-performance philosophy that incentivizes and rewards our management for achievement of performance metrics that are aligned with key strategic goals (see "Compensation Discussion and Analysis").
-Short- and long-term incentive programs are designed to reward financial and operational performance that supports our strategic objectives.
+ISG Principle Brighthouse Financial Practice Principle 4: · Our Board is led by an independent Chairman, with robust and clearly defined Boards should have a duties and responsibilities (see "Board Leadership Structure"). strong, independent All Committees (other than the Executive Committee) are chaired by Independent leadership structure Directors. · The Board evaluates and considers the appropriateness of its leadership structure as Brighthouse Financial evolves over time.
+Principle 5: • Directors possess a deep and diverse set of skills and experience relevant to Boards should adopt oversight of our strategy. structures and practices · Nine of our ten currently serving Directors (all except our President and CEO) are that enhance their independent. effectiveness • Five of our nine currently serving Independent Directors are diverse, including four women and two Directors who are racially or ethnically diverse (one of whom is also a woman). · All Committees have written charters that set forth robust and clearly defined oversight responsibilities, and all (except for the Executive Committee) are composed solely of Independent Directors. · Our Board overboarding policy helps ensure that all Directors are able to commit the time necessary to meet their duties and responsibilities (see "- Building Our Board of Directors - Director Criteria and Nomination Process - Other Directorships").
+Proactive assessment of Director skills, mandatory retirement policy, and a commitment to Director refreshment help to ensure that the Board meets the Company's evolving oversight needs. • The Board conducts an annual self-assessment process that considers the effectiveness of the Board (collectively), each Committee, and each individual Director. • In 2022, each Director attended at least 75% of the meetings of the Board and the Committees on which he or she served.
+Principle 6: Our Say-on-Pay proposal received approximately 98.5% stockholder support in Boards should develop 2022 (including abstentions). management incentive The Compensation and Human Capital Committee annually reviews and structures that are approves our incentive program design, goals, and objectives for alignment with aligned with the longcompensation and business strategies. term strategy of the · Our incentive compensation performance metrics are directly tied to, and derived company from, our financial plan. · Our compensation program is rooted in a pay-for-performance philosophy that incentivizes and rewards our management for achievement of performance metrics that are aligned with key strategic goals (see "Compensation Discussion and Analysis"). · Short- and long-term incentive programs are designed to reward financial and operational performance that supports our strategic objectives.